Create a Quick Link for Your Custom Task

 a2z_ref, of type

-can_handlelogic that checks if this is a request for your custom task.
-Following is an example in Python:
+can_handlelogic.
+This action checks to see if this is a request for your custom task.
+The following Python example shows the new check.

 def can_handle(self, handler_input): return is_request_type("LaunchRequest")(handler_input)\ and handler_input.request_envelope.request.task.name == "<your task name>"

-- Publish your skill to make your new or modified custom task live.
+- To make your new or modified custom task live, publish your skill.

-- Once your custom task is live, you can compose a Quick Link for this task, include the
+- After your custom task is live, create a quick link for this task, include the

-a2z_refparameter in the URL, and assign it values depending on the campaign where it will be surfaced online, for example, like an ad campaign.
+a2z_refparameter in the URL, and assign it values depending on the campaign you plan to surface online; for example, an ad campaign.

-When customers click this Quick Link to launch your skill, the request will carry the value of the
+When customers click this quick link to launch your skill, the request carries the value of the

-a2z_ref parameter as an input parameter to your custom task, which you can then use for attributing the launch to the corresponding campaign.
+a2z_ref parameter as an input parameter to your custom task.
+You can then use the parameter for attributing the launch to the corresponding campaign.

-While custom tasks enhance the functionality of your Quick Links by supporting deep linking, it is important to protect privacy and security for both you and the customers using your skill.
-When designing custom task parameters and generating Quick Links for these tasks, refer to the following recommendations:
+Custom tasks enhance the functionality of your quick links by supporting deep linking.
+However, you must protect your and your customers' privacy and security using tasks in your skill.
+When you design custom task parameters and generate quick links for these tasks, consider the following recommendations:

 - Select the right data type for your input parameter.
 For example, if your input parameter is always going to have a numeric value, pick a numeric data type for the parameter when defining your task.

-- If possible, enumerate the values that you will use with your input parameters rather than accepting free-form strings.
-You can then reject any values coming in from Quick Link query strings that don’t map to this enumeration.
-This prevents misuse of your Quick Link query parameters by malicious actors.
+- If possible, enumerate the values that you plan to use with your input parameters rather than accept free-form strings.
+Then, you can reject any values coming in from quick link query strings that don't map to this enumeration.
+This value enumeration prevents misuse of your quick link query parameters by malicious actors.

 a2z_refattribution parameter, use a predefined string pattern that works for your marketing team.
 Reject any values that don't match this pattern.
 For example, your pattern could be

-- Do not include parameter names or values that could reveal Personally Identifying Information (PII) for your customers.
+- Don't include parameter names or values that could reveal personally identifiable information (PII) for your customers.
 PII data includes things like your customer's name, address, email, and Social Security numbers.

-- In some cases, you may wish to pass encoded values in the URL parameter and decode them in your custom task handler logic.
+- In some cases, you might want to pass encoded values in the URL parameter and then decode them in your custom task handler logic.
 When you do this, make sure you indicate through your input parameter description string that this is an encoded value.
-For example, say you want to encode a discount offer id and pass it as a parameter in your custom task URL that you later decode in your handler logic before rendering the customer experience.
-For the custom task input parameter, choose a human-readable name like "Secret Offer Id".
-This allows the customer to see something like this on the amazon.com page: "Secret Offer Id: a1b2c3", helping them understand that this value shouldn't be visible, while also protecting both your customer and your skill.
+For example, say you want to encode a discount offer ID and pass it as a parameter in your custom task URL.
+You later decode the ID in your handler logic before rendering the customer experience.
+For the custom task input parameter, choose a human-readable name like "Secret Offer ID".
+This allows the customer to see a string similar to the following on the amazon.com page: "Secret Offer ID: a1b2c3".
+The string helps the customer understand that this value shouldn't be visible, while also protecting both your customer and your skill.